kubernetes-sigs/gateway-api/geps/gep-2627/index.md

 Initial draft will not offer an API yet until the use cases are agreed.
 Some thoughts worth thinking about:
 - I think it is important that we try to move away from APIs based on annotations which, while convenient, are not a full API and suffer from several limitations.
 An example: I want to configure a listener with a domain I own that is in a different provider than the domains of the other listeners.
 I want to add a new option to configure a particular weighting and so on.
 Soon you end up with a large set of connected annotations that often grow in complexity that really should be expressed as an API.

-- It is also important that this API can be delegated to controllers other than the Gateway provider.
+- It is also important that this API can be delegated to controllers other than the Gateway API provider/implementor.
 This is because there are existing solutions that may want to support whatever API decided upon.
 It should not **have** to be a gateway provider that has to integrate with many DNS providers.

 ## Conformance Details